mango-mises/mango-mises.github.io/_posts/2025-01-18-integrity-matters.md

 In my view, a consensus protocol transforms common belief[^1] in some honest threshold of network nodes[^2] into common belief in consistency of views of the ledger by all observers.
 I think there is formal content to this viewpoint.
 For instance, in the oral message algorithm from the [Byzantine Generals Problem](https://dl.acm.org/doi/10.1145/357172.357176) paper, it's cool to interpret a chain of messages (a path in each agent's local tree) as a sequence of belief operators.
 Disregarding introspections, this seems to lead to "practical" common belief.

-The operator network must be open to avoid censorship, and must be broad for robustness and distribution of power.
+The operator network must be open to avoid censorship, and broad for robustness and distribution of power.

-The observer network must be maximally broad and cohesive (!), so it can collectively monitor the operators.
+The observer network must be as broad and cohesive as possible to collectively monitor the operators.
 The presence of such an "observer hivemind" creates an integrity web which deters operators from misbehaving, as their offenses will quickly become common knowledge.

 Network integrity requires a large and cohesive network.
-The moral solution is thus to pursure a single such network, without fragmentation and without duplicate efforts.
-Emphatically, the network comprising this layer consists not only of "operator" nodes, but also of "relayer" nodes that participate in P2P efforts and contribute to cohesion, and "observer" nodes.
+The moral solution is thus to pursure a single unified network, without fragmentation or duplicate efforts.
+Emphatically, it consists not only of "operator" nodes, but also of "relayer" nodes that participate in P2P efforts and contribute to cohesion, and "observer" nodes which may not participate in P2P but nevertheless monitor integrity.

 Such a vision quickly runs into a scaling question: Is there tension between security, performance, and network size?